Agile is a project management methodology that celebrates change, flexibility, small-scale iterations, and continuous learning.

 Scrum is a project management framework that offers principles, actionable guidelines, and techniques to support the Agile methodology.

 Scrum is traditionally considered a part of Agile methodology and the two terms are sometimes used interchangeably.
-We have already talked about the basic principles of Agile and Scrum, you can read those articles in the Bordio blog.

 Scrum is always Agile but Agile is not always Scrum.
 The Agile methodology also works with frameworks like Kanban, Lean, Extreme Programming, and others.